harunaimamura/RepData_PeerAssessment1/PA1_template.md

 After imputing missing data, mean steps taken per day became 10766.19, and median steps taken per day became 10766.19.

-The mean and mediam were not affected so much but the shape of histgram became sharper distribution than previous histgram as the missing values were replaced with average of total taily numper of steps.
+The mean and mediam were not affected so much but the bin containing mean value (1000-1500) got higher as the missing values were replaced with average of total daily numper of steps.
+It made the shape of histgram sharper distribution than previous histgram.

 ## Are there differences in activity patterns between weekdays and weekends?